 This paper investigates an assessment of the CTT for image compression, by a combination between CTT and WVT.
-In order to achieve improved image compression performance and since image size is growing up to the order of several million pixels, sparse representations are highly required, which considers anisotropy in the image.
-CTT can be applied efficiently to capture smooth contours at larger resolutions ($\geq 256x256$ pixels-resolution), while WVT can be used at lower resolution images for further compaction of energy.
-The image quality is evaluated using this combined approach for decorrelation compared to that with wavelets, too.
-The potential of CTT for energy compaction on high resolution images is demonstrated.
+Due to the evolving development of acquisition technology image size grows up to the order of several million pixels (at least 1 mega-pixel).
+In order to achieve improved image compression performance a sparse representation is highly required, which considers anisotropy in the image.
+CTT can be applied efficiently to capture smooth contours at larger resolutions ($\geq 256x256$ pixels-resolution), while WVT can be used for lower resolution images for further information compaction.

+The image quality is evaluated using this combined approach for decorrelation compared to that with wavelets.
+The potential of CTT for information compaction for high resolution is demonstrated.
 In Section 2 of this paper, CTT is summarized.
-Section 3 contains a comparative study between WVT and the CTT-based applied technique on 3 selected high resolution images.
+Section 3 contains a comparative study between WVT and the CTT-based applied technique on 3 selected high resolution images by means of a quantitative evaluation.
 Finally, the obtained results are discussed and future directions for image compression are proposed.